 Since it doesn’t cover prescription drugs, you automatically need Medicare Part D.

 You’ll need to sign up as soon as you become eligible for Medicare, even if you don’t use prescription drugs, to avoid paying late enrollment penalties.

-Cons: Once you and your plan have spent $4,430 on covered drugs in 2022 ($4,130 in 2021), you’re in a coverage gap.
-At that point, you’ll pay no more than 25% of the cost for your plan’s covered brand-name prescription drugs (which may be more than what you were paying as a fixed co-pay prior to reaching the gap).
-What you pay goes toward your out-of-pocket max.
-Once the out-of-pocket threshold is reached, you’ll no longer be responsible to pay toward prescriptions for the remainder of the year.
+Cons: At a certain point you will reach a coverage gap, where you’ll continue to pay 25% for both generic and brand named drugs, but keep in mind 25% may be more than what you were paying as a fixed co-pay prior to reaching the gap.
+The remaining 75% is largely covered by a manufacture’s discount.
+What you pay + the manufacture’s discount goes toward meeting your catastrophic threshold ($8,000 for 2024).
+Once this threshold is met, you’ll no longer be responsible to pay toward prescriptions for the remainder of the year.